Giants outlast Vikings 31-24 for 1st playoff win in 11 years

 TAMPA, Fla.
 (AP) — Tom Brady isn’t fazed by being a home underdog in the NFL playoffs for the first time in his career.
 After all, no one has enjoyed more postseason success than the seven-time Super Bowl champion, who begins his quest for a record eighth ring when the Tampa Bay Buccaneers host the Dallas Cowboys in a NFC wild-card matchup Monday night.
 Brady owns a slew of playoff records, including most games played, wins, passing yards and touchdown passes.
 The 45-year-old quarterback has one more thing going for him — the Cowboys have never beaten him.
 Not that Brady believes career accomplishments or being 7-0 against America’s Team will have any bearing on Monday night.

-Ravens’ Jackson inactive vs. Bengals; backup Huntley starts
+Ravens’ Jackson inactive vs. Bengals; backup Huntley active

-CINCINNATI (AP) — As expected, Baltimore Ravens quarterback Lamar Jackson was inactive for Sunday night’s playoff game at Cincinnati because of a knee injury.
-His backup, Tyler Huntley, started.
+CINCINNATI (AP) — As expected, Baltimore Ravens quarterback Lamar Jackson is inactive for Sunday night’s playoff game at Cincinnati because of a knee injury.
+His backup, Tyler Huntley, is active.
 Huntley has been dealing with shoulder and wrist injuries and was limited in practice this past week.
 Jackson hasn’t practiced since his left knee injury on Dec.
-4 and didn’t travel with the team to Cincinnati.
-He tweeted Thursday that his PCL sprain hadn’t healed enough for him to play.
+4. He tweeted Thursday that his PCL sprain hadn’t healed enough for him to play.
 The Ravens went 2-2 with Huntley as the starter and lost their regular-season finale to the Bengals with third-stringer Anthony Brown at quarterback.

 USC uses defense to upset No. 2 Stanford 55-46